Black "Firsts" We're Celebrating this Black History Month

 Photo: Gregory Shamus / Staff (Getty Images)

-The NFL announced before the 2023 Super Bowl that Autumn Lockwood, a coach for the Philadelphia Eagles, would be the fourth woman and first Black woman to be coaching in a playoff game.
+The NFL announced before the 2023 Super Bowl that Autumn Lockwood, a coach for the Philadelphia Eagles, would be the fourth woman and first Black woman to coach in a playoff game.

 Advertisement